cudmore/cudmore.github.io/_posts/2015-12-06-camera-with-a-rest-interface.md

 In this version I am trying to keep it simple and starting/stopping video and timelapse images with a REST api.

 VideoServer.py is using a circular stream such that when recording is started, it also saves 'pre-triggered' video before recording was started.
 It can also capture timelapse images while it is recording video.
 The Raspberry camera is very nice for these two features.
+I've written VideoServer as a class inheriting from [threading.Thread](https://docs.python.org/2/library/threading.html) so it can run daemonized as a background thread, otherwise it will block other code.

 To test this out, I will have a motion sensor on another Pi send a REST command to start video when it senses motion.